BobBuildTool/bob/doc/manpages/bob-jenkins.rst

        change log.
 Jenkins will not be able to find the reference commit of the last run if the branch advanced by more commits than were cloned.

+scm.ignore-hooks
+    Boolean option (possible values: '0' or 'false' resp.
+'1' or 'true') to set the "Ignore post-commit hooks" option on all jobs.
+This instructs Jenkins to ignore changes notified by SCM post-commit hooks if enabled.
+You should probably set a sensible polling interval with the ``scm.poll`` option unless you want to trigger the generated jobs manually.

 scm.poll
     Without this option the Jenkins server is dependent on external commit hooks to be notified of changes in the source code repositories.
 While this